Frequently Asked Questions – CNC Intelligence

 Crypto forensics combines blockchain analysis with OSINT, forensic accounting, and legal research to uncover criminal patterns and support recovery of stolen or misappropriated assets.

 Yes.
 Bitcoin is one of the most traceable cryptocurrencies due to its public ledger.
-We use specialized tools and databases to follow Bitcoin movements across wallets and services.
+We utilize specialized tools and databases to track Bitcoin transactions across wallets and services.

 Recovery depends on how quickly the fraud is reported, the availability of tracing data, and cooperation from exchanges or authorities.
 While not guaranteed, many cases have successful outcomes.